py-why/EconML/doc/spec/estimation/dml.rst

                                model_final=ElasticNetCV())

       then :math:`R(\Theta)=\kappa \|\Theta\|_2 + (1-\kappa)\|\Theta\|_1`.
 For multi-dimensional :math:`Y`,
-      one can impose several extensions to the matrix of parameters :math:`\alpha`, such as the one corresponding to the MultiTask Lasso
+      one can impose several extensions to the matrix of parameters :math:`\Theta`, such as the one corresponding to the MultiTask Lasso
       :math:`\sum_{j} \sum_{i} \theta_{ij}^2` or MultiTask ElasticNet or nuclear norm regularization  [Jaggi2010]_, which enforces low-rank constraints on the matrix :math:`\Theta`.
       This essentially implements the techniques analyzed in [Chernozhukov2016]_, [Nie2017]_, [Chernozhukov2017]_, [Chernozhukov2018]_